-"The people have shown their opposition to Los Angeles control at two elections in recent months, by adopting the charter and voting to atfiliate with Redondo Union high school district for high school purposes, and their support now is needed to protect their rights against Los Angeles school district's latest campaign against the children of this community," Mrs. Wright declared.
+"The people have shown their opposition to Los Angeles control at two elections in recent months, by adopting the charter and voting to affiliate with Redondo Union high school purposes, and their support now is needed to protect their rights against Los Angeles school district's latest campaign against the children of this community."
+Mrs. Wright declared.

-Mrs. Carr deplored the half-day sessions at Torrance elementary, and was critical of the Los Angeles board for removing bungalows and then throwing more children on the short sessions.
+Mrs. Carr depiored the halfday sessions at Torrance elementary, and was critical of the Los Angeles board for removing bungalows and then throwing more children on the short sessions.